 ONLINE FIGURE SKATING CHOREOGRAPHY COMPETITION

-The Young Artists Showcase (YAS) is an online figure skating choreography competition founded in 2010 by Olympic Coach Audrey Weisiger with sponsorship and support from Doug Mattis and Sheila Thelen.
-YAS was created to give young choreographers a platform to create new work, offer them exposure to elite coaches/choreographers in the figure skating world, and connect them with other like-minded artists.
+The Young Artists Showcase (YAS) is an online figure skating choreography competition originally founded in 2010 by Olympic Coach Audrey Weisiger with sponsorship and support from Doug Mattis and Sheila Thelen.
+YAS was created to give young choreographers a platform to create new work, offer them exposure to elite coaches and choreographers in the figure skating world, and connect them with other like-minded artists.

 In its first 6 seasons, YAS kick-started the careers of many leading young skating choreographers all over the world, including past winners: Tommy Steenberg, Adam Blake, Mark Hanretty, Zabato Bebe, Anna Cobb, and Stephanie Chace Bass.